johnpeart/johnpeart.github.io/src/posts/blogpost/2025-06-10-allying-is-a-verb-not-a-noun.md

 Just have a chat with an LGBT+ person about pride – maybe someone in your team.

 Volunteering.
-Go and volunteer with an LGBT+ charity.
-If you can't donate your time, maybe you can afford to donate some cash.
+Go and volunteer with an LGBT+ charity[^4].
+If you can't donate your time, maybe you can afford to donate some cash[^5].

+[^4]: I volunteer with [Just Like Us](http://justlikeus.org) as a mentor to young LGBT+ people.

+[^5]: Aside from [Just Like Us](http://justlikeus.org), if you're looking for some suggestions: [Consortium](https://www.consortium.lgbt) help to build the resilience and capacity of the LGBT+ charities sector, and [LGBT Foundation](https://lgbt.foundation), [London Friend](https://londonfriend.org.uk), [Stonewall Housing](https://stonewallhousing.org), [Galop](https://www.galop.org.uk) all do amazing work.
+Consortium also publishes [a list of its member charities](https://www.consortium.lgbt/member-directory/) that you might be interested in supporting.

 Talk to your family about it.
 Maybe you have kids you can talk to about LGBT+ identities, and how you accept and celebrate them.